timothyjellison/jquery-validation-plugin-tutorial/README.md

 # jquery-validation-plugin-tutorial
-A basic walkthrough for how to use the jQuery Validation Plugin
+A basic walkthrough for how to use the [https://jqueryvalidation.org/](jQuery Validation Plugin)